-Candidates will be required to take and successfully pass the Foundations of Reading Test as a pre-request to taking REA 608, REA 629, and REA 622
+Candidates will be required to take and successfully pass the Foundations of Reading Test as a prerequisite to taking REA 632 and EDU625.

 NOTE: Students seeking teaching certification must assume responsibility for fulfilling all state requirements.
 Completion of the Master of Reading does not lead to nor does it guarantee licensure.